sanrajmitra97/speedoc_takehome/README.md

         - `hour`: The hour of the day
     - We add the following columns to our stations dataset:
         - `days_active`: The number of days the station had at least 1 trip.
-        - `total_traffic`: The total number of trips where the station acted as a start station or and end station.
+        - `total_traffic`: The total number of trips where the station acted as a start station or an end station.
         - `traffic_density`: Given by the formula: `total_traffic`/`days_active`.
 This is because we care about the traffic each station sees per day on average for the days they were active.
 This is a better gauge of station popularity compared to a station which was open since 2013, and it's due to that that the have a large trip count.

 ### Key Findings: Please see speedoc_viz.ipynb or speedoc_viz.pdf for vizualizations and key findings explanations